Etimo/photo-garden/README.md

 This happens when the Yarn package has a different name than its folder.
 Open its `package.json` file, and verify that the the `name` attribute matches the name of the directory it is located in.

-### Rebuilding gets stuck for a while at `Rebuilding fresh packages`, and the produced Docker images are massive

-This happens because native libraries (such as `node-sass`) are prevented by the Nix sandbox from accessing the internet and downloading the prebuilt binaries, forcing a local rebuild instead.
-The Docker images are large because the Node build tools refer to the compiler location, making Nix think that this is a legitimate dependency (which should be included in the final image.

-As a workaround you can disable the Nix sandbox.
-If you use NixOS then add `nix.useSandbox = false;` to `/etc/nixos/configuration.nix` and rebuild (`sudo nixos-rebuild switch`).
-Otherwise, add `sandbox = false` to `/etc/nix/nix.conf`.

 # Docker

 Docker can be used to run a full dev environment.
 Just run (after following the setup procedure in the previous section):